artandmath/AssetManager/README.md

 ```

 ## Project Goals/Principals
-- A schema syntax that can describe _MOST_ VFX file systems schemas using a single line of text.
+- A schema syntax that can describe _MOST_ VFX filesystem schemas using a single line of text.
 - A library that can use that schema for file IO in any DCC.
 - Keep it simple.
 Simple enough for a non-VFX systems admin or technical artist to set up and manage, not so complicated that it requires a software developer or TD(s).
 - Interoperable with OpenAsset I.